Connect First Credit Union and Servus Credit Union merger

 MEMBER ENGAGEMENT

-Minutes are not taken at any of the 29 merger open house events.
+Minutes are not taken at any of the merger member information session events.
 These events are informal and informational in nature, and as such are not governed by the Credit Union Act as an Annual General Meeting (AGM) or Special General Meeting (SGM) are.
 Minutes are not required in this process.
 The structure of the meeting with separate conversation stations is designed to provide one-on-one or small group discussions with Board and Executive members so that everyone can ask questions and share concerns in a way that is comfortable for them and in which their confidentiality can be maintained.
 However, we do debrief after each session to capture the general discussion themes arising at conversation station hosts.
 We gather these (without identifying any member) and seek the guidance of our subject matter experts where required, to update the presentation used at these events, and to post information on the https://greatertogether.info website so that all members may benefit from the information.
 Thematically, members have been interested to learn about the drivers for the merger, the benefits of it and the impacts.
 Information on all of this is detailed in the Member Guide available at greatertogether.info.

 VOTING